Andrea Wen-Yi Wang

 I'm a Ph.D. candidate at Cornell Information Science, at the Culture and Computation Lab.
 I am advised by David Mimno.

-I carry out my studies with both quantitative methods (data science, comptutational text analysis and language model finetuning) and qualitative methods (semi-structure interviews and ethnography).
+I carry out my studies using a mix of quantitative (comptutational text analysis, data science, finetuning LLMs) and qualitative methods (semi-structure interviews and field study).

 For potential PhD applicant: I’m happy to chat about PhD applications and my PhD experiences.
 Feel free to email me.